BrettHallen/MicroProfessor/MPF-III/Keyboard/README.md

 ### AKD (Any Key Down)
 This signal is idle low.
 The keyboard takes it high when a key is pressed.
 In response the MPF will take the CLOCK high for the duration that AKD is high.<br>

+### DATA
+I'm guessing that the keyboard will send the scan code serially via the DATA signal and toggle the STROBE for each bit.
+Under investigation.

+### STROBE
+I think ... maybe ... the keyboard will toggle STROBE for each scan code bit it sends serially via the DATA signal ... ?